Abraham Lincoln’s biggest challenge: In 1863, U.S. President Abraham Lincoln issued a proclamation that created a cherished American holiday.

 Reflecting upon the year that was soon to close, President Lincoln declared that the U.S. should “observe the last Thursday of November next, as a day of Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens.”
 And so, the Thanksgiving holiday was born.

 Think about the date of that proclamation.
 In 1863, the nation Lincoln led was involved in the Civil War, the bloodiest conflict in U.S. history.
-President Lincoln’s job of seeing the war through to victory for the Union and healing his nation afterward was one of the greatest challenges any president has ever faced.
+His job of seeing the war through to victory for the Union and healing his nation afterward was one of not just Abraham Lincoln’s greatest challenge ever faced, but of any president.
 And yet, he told his countrymen to set aside time to give thanks to God — in effect, declaring to the nation: even in the toughest of times, we must appreciate our blessings.

 This message particularly resonates with me as I reflect upon both the difficulties and blessings that I encountered this year.
 My father’s unexpected death last February has been the biggest challenge in my life.
 I lost my Abba, my mentor, and my role model all at once.
 After his death, I assumed the role of president of The Fellowship — a role I expected to fill a few years later and with my father by my side to turn to for guidance if I needed it.
 I experienced a year with a fair share of uncertainty and adversity.
 And yet, blessings abound.